← Back to News & Guides

 07Set up ongoing compliance

 EPR isn't a one-time filing.
-You'll report annually, fees change as rates update, and new states are coming online every year (Illinois, New Jersey, and New York have bills in progress).
+You'll report annually, fees change as rates update, and new states are coming online every year (Illinois and New Jersey have bills in progress; New York's SB 1464 did not pass in 2026 and will be reintroduced).
 Build a system to track packaging data year-round so you're not scrambling at deadline time.

 Action:Stay ahead of future deadlines and new state laws.